 'Graduation' refers to the movement of individuals or households out of extreme poverty and into food security and sustainable livelihoods.
 The graduation approach was first pioneered by BRAC in Bangladesh in 2002, and subsequently adapted and piloted by Consultative Group to Assist the Poor (CGAP) and the Ford Foundation in 2006.
 Concern has adopted a similar approach in a number of countries since 2008, including Zambia, Haiti, Rwanda and Burundi, and from 2017 will also be piloting the approach in Ethiopia, Malawi and the Democratic Republic of Congo (DRC).
 See an overview of our current graduation programmes.

-Our graduation programmes not only move individuals, or households, above a certain income/asset threshold and remove them from other vital forms of social assistance, they also address the root causes and obstacles that prevent people from escaping poverty.
+Our graduation programmes are not only designed to move individuals, or households, above a certain income/asset threshold but address the root causes and obstacles that prevent people from escaping poverty.
 For example, in Rwanda the programme works with local partners to engage men and boys on women’s empowerment and gender equality; whilst in Burundi it aims to reduce risk and vulnerability through working with communities to develop disaster risk reduction plans.

 The approach works by targeting extremely poor households and delivering an integrated package of support.
 As a result, families have more options for making a living and are more resilient to shocks and stresses.